gluetool/gluetool/docs/source/framework.rst

 Shared Functions
 ^^^^^^^^^^^^^^^^

 Shared functions are the only way how modules can share data to the subsequent modules on the command-line pipeline.
-Each module can define a shared function via the :py:attr:`shared_functions <gluetool.glue.Module.shared_functions>` list.
+Each module can expose its shared functions by by decorating its methods by :py:attr:`shared_functions <gluetool.shared_function>` decorator.
 The available shared functions then can be easily called from any subsequent module being executed via the :py:meth:`shared <gluetool.glue.Module.shared>` method.

 To list all shared functions provided by the available modules, use the gluetool's `-L` option